open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 idiomatic approach, for example, as `OnForceFlush` and `OnShutdown` callback functions.

-The SDK SHOULD provide a way to allow the preferred [Aggregation Temporality](./datamodel.md#temporality) to be specified for a `MetricReader` instance during the setup (e.g. initialization, registration, etc.) time.
-If the preferred temporality is explicitly specified then the SDK SHOULD respect that, otherwise use Cumulative.

 [OpenTelemetry SDK](../overview.md#sdk)
 authors MAY choose the best idiomatic design for their language: